rjkviegas/skills-workshops/week-2/oop_2/README.md

 So I can protect my location
 I want to convert any locations in the input to asterisks (****) in the output
 ```

-**You must use the idioms and styles of the program you have been given.**